This portfolio presents two and three dimensional artworks from 1978 to the present.

 It is my hope that this site will be of use to individuals, art consultants, church architects or congregations seeking abstract sculpture for their personal, public or Christian spaces.

-While all works offer visual experience, some use design to go further and communicate Biblical or personal content.
+While all works offer visual experience, some use formal design to go further and communicate Biblical or personal content.
 Again, such work makes no attempt to imitate appearances but does attempt to represent aspects of the content as defined by the title.
 For me, using formal design to symbolize the dynamics of subject matter produces abstract works.
+So, in this style, my goals are to: witness to Jesus Christ and the Christian faith and/or explore personal ideas.

 I was born in 1949 and continue to live in northwest Pennsylvania.
 I graduated from Edinboro University in 1971 and 1975 respectively with a BS and Masters in Art Education and retired after 32 years as a public school art teacher.
-During and since I've operated a small weld shop doing repair and light fabrication.
 My wife Carol and I are the parents of three boys and two grandsons.

 Artists who inspire me are David Smith, Joan Mitchell, George Rickey, Richard Diebenkorn and Wassily Kandinsky.